wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

         *   (i) have been required to pay interim payments for that tax year; or

-        *   (ii) have been issued a default assessment for an end-of-year repayment obligation under [section 106][407] of the Tax Administration Act 1994 for that tax year.
+        *   (ii) have been issued a default assessment for an end-of-year repayment obligation under [section 106][404] of the Tax Administration Act 1994 for that tax year.

-    Section 72: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][406] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 72: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][403] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 73 Meaning of adjusted net income

-*   (1) In this Act, _adjusted net income_ means a borrower's income calculated in accordance with the formula---
+*   In this Act, _adjusted net income_ means _net income_, as defined in [section YA 1][319] of the Income Tax Act 2007, with the adjustments set out in [Schedule 3][308] of this Act (including any adjustment determined by the Commissioner under [clause 15][405] of that schedule) and excluding salary or wages.

-    a = b − c

-    where---

-    **a**
-    >
-    > is the borrower's adjusted net income

-    **b**
-    >
-    > is the borrower's annual gross income other than from salary or wages

-    **c**
-    >
-    > is the borrower's annual total deductions.

-    (2) However, the income and deductions for any investment activity, or for any business, for a tax year are ignored when calculating a borrower's adjusted net income for that tax year if, treating the borrower as having only the income and deductions of that investment activity or of that business, the borrower would have a net loss for that year.

-    (3) For the purposes of applying subsection (2), 2 or more business or investment activities may be treated as a single activity if the Commissioner considers that those business or investment activities are of a kind that are normally carried on in association with each other.

-    (4) For the purposes of applying subsection (2), as modified by subsection (3), deductions that relate to an asset used in carrying on 2 or more business or investment activities must be appropriately apportioned between those activities on the basis of the use of that asset in those activities.

-    (5) Subsections (2) to (4) do not apply to a borrower whose only income for the tax year is from pre-taxed income, or pre-taxed income and salary and wages.

-    (6) In this section,---

-    _business_ has the same meaning as in [section YA 1][321] of the Income Tax Act 2007

-    _investment activity_ has the same meaning as in [section MB 3(5)][408] of the Income Tax Act 2007\.

-    Section 73: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][406] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 73: replaced, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 72][406] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 74 Declaration of adjusted net income

-*   (1) If this subpart applies to a borrower and the borrower is not required to file a return of his or her income for the tax year or provide details of his or her annual gross income and annual total deductions under [section 114][149], the borrower must make a declaration of the borrower's adjusted net income.
+*   (1) If this subpart applies to a borrower and the borrower is not required to file a return of his or her income for the tax year or provide details of his or her adjusted net income under [section 114][149], the borrower must make a declaration of the borrower's adjusted net income.

     (2) The declaration of adjusted net income must be made---